Graph-DETR3D: Rethinking Overlapping Regions for Multi-View 3D Object Detection: Experiments

-We adopt the official evaluation toolbox \url{footnote} provided by nuScenes.
-We report nuScenes Detection Score (NDS) and mean Average Precision (mAP), along with mean Average Translation Error (mATE), mean Average Scale Error (mASE), mean Average Orientation Error (mAOE), mean Average Velocity Error (mAVE), mean Average Attribute Error (mAAE) in our experiments.
-The NDS score is a weighted sum of mean Average Precision (mAP) and the aforementioned True Positive (TP) metrics, which is defined as $\text{NDS} = \frac{1}{10}[5 \times mAP + \sum_{\text{mTP} \in TP}{(1 - \text{min}(1, \text{mTP}))}]$.

-\subsubsection{Implementation Details}
+\subsection{Implementation Details}

-The model encoder consists of a ResNet \cite{he2016deep} image backbone, an FPN neck, and a DETR-style detection head.
+The model encoder consists of a ResNet \cite{he2016deep} backbone, a FPN neck, and a DETR-style detection head.
 We use ResNet50 with deformable convolutions \cite{dai2017deformable} adopted in the 3$^{rd}$ and 4$^{th}$ stage of the residual block by default.
 The FPN provides hierarchical image feature maps at a resolution of $1/8, 1/16, 1/32,$ and $1/64$ of the input image size.
 The detection head of Graph-DETR3D follows the design of DETR, consisting of 6 layers, where each layer is a combination of our dynamic graph-based feature aggregation module and a multi-head attention module.
 We use AdamW optimizer and the weight decay is 10$^{-4}$.
 The initial learning rate is set to $2\times 10^{-4}$ and decayed in the cosine annealing schedule.
-The model is trained for 12 epochs in total on 8 Tesla V100 GPUs and the per-GPU batch size is 1 if not specified.
+The model is trained for 12 epochs in total on 8 Tesla V100 GPUs with a batch size of 8.